String operators

 specifying

-as a keyword, not as a string.to_utf8
+form as a keyword, not as a string.to_utf8

-into a UTF-8 varbinary representation.
+string into a UTF-8 varbinary representation.

 from_utf8

-.
+binary.
 Invalid UTF-8 sequences

-are replaced with the Unicode replacement character U+FFFD
+are replaced with the Unicode replacement character U+FFFD.

-.
+binary.
 Invalid UTF-8 sequences

-are replaced with replace
+are replaced with replace.
+The replacement string replace must either

 be a single character or empty (in which case invalid characters are